smittytone/cli2c/README.md

 # cli2c

-An experimental I2C driver for macOS used as the basis for an HT16K33-controlled LED matrix driver.
+An I2C driver for macOS used as the basis for an HT16K33-controlled LED matrix driver.
 It requires a Raspberry Pi Pico or QTPy RP2040 as a hardware bridge.

-## Acknowledgement
+## Acknowledgements

 This work was inspired by James Bowman’s ([@jamesbowman](https://github.com/jamesbowman)) [`i2ccl` tool](https://github.com/jamesbowman/i2cdriver), which was written as a macOS/Linux/Windows command line tool to connect to his I2CMini board.

 My own I2C driver code is based on James’ but with a number of (I think) improvements, the non-macOS code removed, some unneeded functionality (I2C capture, monitoring) I don’t need, and the target not an I2C board, but firmware I wrote from the ground up to run on an RP2040-based board.

 Why?
 Originally I was writing an HT16K33 driver based directly on James’ code, but I accidentally broke the pins off my I2CMini — only to find it is very hard to find new ones.
 So I adapted it for a Mac-RP2040 combo.

+And thanks are due to Hermann Stamm-Wilbrandt ([@Hermann-SW](https://github.com/Hermann-SW)) for the basis for the [deploy script](#deploy-the-firmware).

 ## What’s What